 - Design concepts, recommendations, and strategies based on solicited feedback

-Anticipated to begin in spring 2020, the COVID-19 situation has altered the original schedule.
-The project will follow in accordance with the City of Austin’s continuous measures for public health and safety and the schedule will be updated accordingly.
+Anticipated to begin in spring 2020, the COVID-19 situation altered the original schedule.
+In accordance with the City of Austin’s public health and safety measures, all community engagement shifted to virtual, and the schedule was updated accordingly.

 Phase 1.
 Initiation – Needs Assessment and Small Group Discussions